-Valletta Cruise Port is a renowned port of call and a thriving homeport, with a strategic location in the middle of the Mediterranean.
+Valletta Cruise Port, a subsidiary of Global Ports Holding, is a renowned port of call and a thriving homeport, with a strategic location in the middle of the Mediterranean.
 With one of the most scenic backdrops worldwide, Valletta Cruise Port immediately ushers cruise ships, passengers and crew into Malta's historical and cultural experience from the moment they enter the historic and scenic Grand Harbour.

 Valletta Cruise Port offers a compelling combination of location, practicality and versatility.
 Malta sits at the heart of European cruising offering cruise lines and their passengers multiple options for almost any itinerary in the West or East Mediterranean.
 The port is built around a natural deep water harbour and offers a safe haven for ships, with a variety of 24/7 support services.
 Valletta's quays are ISPS-compliant and can handle a multitude of marine craft including the largest vessels.

 The port is within walking proximity of Valletta, a UNESCO World Heritage City of Valletta and the designated European Capital of Culture.
 It boasts a myriad of attractions: palaces, churches, theatres, gardens and more.
 Valletta is a city in flux - everywhere you look things are happening, with a feast for the senses.
 New events are sprouting in regenerated buildings to include all manner of artistic pursuits: from art exhibitions and visual experiences to music, dance, drama, literature and science, set amidst the iconic capital hotspots.